 Paella is a gorgeous dish, the rice beautifully coloured with saffron and studded with delicious seafood, chorizo rice and seafood and/or chicken.
 Son Adam and his wife Annie developed a real affinity for it on a recent trip to Spain, so Adam and I set out to recreate it when we all got together in Cape Cod.
 It’s not difficult to make, but it requires a few steps and some close attention toward the end to make sure the rice is absorbing the broth at a good pace without burning on the bottom.
-This recipe is adapted from Fine Cooking’s Classic Seafood Paella (Fine Cooking 105, pp 74-77).
-We’ve substituted chicken thighs for the scallops, and added some chorizo sausage and snow peas.
 It is absolutely delicious – definitely worth the effort.

 A deeply flavourful rice dish studded with chorizo sausage, shrimps and mussels.

 - 2–3 small ripe tomatoes (12 oz)

 - ¼ c plus 2 tsp and extra-virgin olive oil

 - ½ tsp sweet or hot pimento (smoked paprika)

 - kosher salt